The Man with the Iron Heart (film)

 The Man with the Iron Heart (released as HHhH in France and Killing Heydrich in Canada) is a 2017 biographical action-thriller film directed by Cédric Jimenez and written by David Farr, Audrey Diwan, and Jimenez.
-An English-language French-Belgian production, it is based on French writer Laurent Binet's 2010 novel HHhH, and focuses on Operation Anthropoid, the assassination of Nazi leader Reinhard Heydrich in Prague during World War II.
+An English-language French-Belgian production, it is based on French writer Laurent Binet's 2010 novel HHhH, and focuses on Operation Anthropoid, the assassination of the Nazi leader Reinhard Heydrich in Prague during World War II.

 The film stars Jason Clarke, Rosamund Pike, Jack O'Connell, Jack Reynor, and Mia Wasikowska.
 It was shot in Prague and Budapest from September 2015 until February 2016.

 Plot

 Reinhard Heydrich is serving as an officer in the German Navy.
 After beginning a relationship with Lina, he is court-martialled for breaking his word to another woman he had been having sex with.
 He marries Lina and follows her in joining the Nazi Party and idolising Adolf Hitler.
 He meets Heinrich Himmler and is appointed head of SS counter-intelligence, working with Heinrich Müller to fight Communists in Weimar Germany.
 After Hitler is appointed Chancellor, Heydrich becomes Chief of the Gestapo.

 After the German Invasion of Poland and World War II breaks out, Heydrich is promoted to Chief of the Reich Security Main Office.
 His Einsatzgruppen mobile death squads follow the German Army, committing genocide across Eastern Europe.
 He blackmails General Eduard Wagner into sending the Einzsatzgruppen information to allow them to exterminate Jews and other Untermenschen.
 In September 1941, Heydrich is appointed Acting Reich Protector of the Protectorate of Bohemia and Moravia, declaring that he will turn Prague into a "Jew-free" city.
 On 22 January 1942, Heydrich chairs the Wannsee Conference, to ensure there is a "Final Solution" for the genocide of Jews.
-In May 1942, Heydrich is attacked by Czech resistance fighters.
+In May 1942, Heydrich is attacked by Czech resistance fighters and dies of his wounds several days later.